Facts About Ohio Substance Abuse

 The Type of Treatment Center Matters, Too

-Another key area of concern is in the types of Ohio substance abuse treatment facilities.
+Another key area of concern are the types of drug treatment centers in Ohio.
 As noted, there’s little availability of any treatment center, but some of the best forms are lacking significantly.
 Many people don’t know there are different types of facilities, and if they do, they do not recognize the differences in these programs.
 For example, there are PHP, IOP and OP levels of care.

 - Partial hospitalization program (PHP) is a common option known as day rehab.
 In it, the individual comes in for treatment during the day.
 He or she is able to go back home in the evenings.